2024 Emoti-con Home | Past Events | Judge Login Virtual Emoti-con

 Feedback from the Judges:

-👏 Associate Professor of Digital Media and Networked Culture at Lehman College / City University of New York — Emoti-Con Judge
+👏 Associate Professor at Lehman College / CUNY — Emoti-Con Judge

 Great idea to help out this project which was lacking a central resource for people to find the pantries.
 I was wondering if you thought about the problem (catch-22) of how people who have food insecurity are using these pantries including how likely is it that they would have access to a smartphone with a data service if they can't afford food?